 North Africa has been mentioned historically since the second century, but there has been little about the area that Agadir sits in.
 In the 12th century a Berber tribe the Mesguina, that is to say the Ksima are mentioned.
 Agadir is first found on a map in 1325 and the Portuguese founded a trading post there in 1505.
 In 1731 it was destroyed by an earthquake then the Dutch founded a trading port there about ten years later.
 It has a mixture of styles and influences.

 Fred Olsen lists Morocco as a destination, and often list Agadir and connects it with the Canary Islands as it is not very far from Lanzarote.

 Find a LATE DEAL over a coffee from your arm chair?
 Doris Visits allows you to SEE THE CRUISE BEFORE YOU CRUISE THE SEA.
-We have videos of many of the cruise stops you might make from Miami to Tahiti, from Bruges to St Maarten.
-Please follow us on Facebook and Twitter and share.
+Please hit the yellow button on this page to post on Facebook, and follow us on Facebook and Twitter and share.